TimotheeL/graph-library/README.md

 `BIN/` contains `main`.

 `SAVES/` contains example graphs.
-This folder can be used to store graphs and is where graphs are saved by default.
+This folder can be used to store graphs and graphs are saved there by default.

 `Makefile` and `build.sh` are used to build this program.